zaratan/thp_next_session_2/Projet1/configuration/readme.md

 ### Why?

-It's easier to be able to know what is in DB on top of relevant files.
+It makes it easier to know what is in the DB schema, by adding comments on top of relevant files

 ### Must have